|

 furnace because no one can state assuredly when the heat exchanger

+became defective.
 A pre-marketing inspection would provide you with the knowledge you so badly need before you accept an offer to sell your property for an agreed price.
 No seller wants to find out his roof is defective after he has accepted an offer and be required to pay for a roof or lose a sale.
 It’s like betting against the Buyer and the buyer has all the cards.

 ![]() |